ShakilaRavimal/LinearRegression/README.md

 # LinearRegression

 The Linear Regression algorithm is written entirely in C++.
-I'm doing this for my own academic objectives, therefore the algorithm may contain some inconsistencies.